lucy03-03/Customer-Shopping-Trends/README.md

 ## Process
 - Using SQL for data manipulating and feature engineering.
 - Using SQL to create datasets.
-- Using Excel Pivot Table and Pivot Chart to create comprehensive dashboard.
+- Using Excel Pivot Table and Pivot Chart to create comprehensive dashboard from datasets

 ## Dashboard
 ![Dashboard](https://github.com/lucy03-03/Customer-Shopping-Trends/blob/main/Dashboard.jpg)